Pru West (Ghana parliament constituency)

 Pru West is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Emmanuel Kofi Ntekuni is the member of parliament for the constituency.
+He succeeded Stephen Jalulah.
 Pru West is located in the Pru District of the Bono East Region.

 Boundaries

 The seat is located within the Pru District of the Bono East Region of Ghana.